tusharjain5/Codsoft-Java-Programming-Internship/README.md

-Task 1:- "Number Game"
+# Projects Overview

+## 1. Number Game
-Developed a number guessing game where users guess a randomly generated number within a specified range.
-Implemented features such as multiple rounds and scoring to enhance user experience.
+A number guessing game where users guess a randomly generated number within a specified range.
+Features multiple rounds and scoring to enhance user experience.

-Task 2:- "Student Grade Calculator"
+## 2. Student Grade Calculator
-Designed and implemented a comprehensive grade calculator, allowing users to input subject marks and calculate total marks, average percentage, and corresponding grades.
+A comprehensive grade calculator allowing users to input subject marks and calculate total marks, average percentage, and corresponding grades.

-Task 3:- "ATM Interface"
+## 3. ATM Interface
-Created an intuitive ATM interface with features for withdrawing, depositing, and checking balance.
-Ensured seamless integration with user bank accounts and implemented input validation for secure transactions.
+An intuitive ATM interface with features for withdrawing, depositing, and checking balance.
+Ensures seamless integration with user bank accounts and implements input validation for secure transactions.

-Task 4:- "Currency Converter"
+## 4. Currency Converter
-Developed a currency conversion tool allowing users to convert between base and target currencies.
-Utilized real-time exchange rates to provide accurate conversion results.
+A currency conversion tool allowing users to convert between base and target currencies.
+Utilizes real-time exchange rates to provide accurate conversion results.

-Task 5:- "Student Management System"
+## 5. Student Management System
-Led the development of a robust student management system with functionalities including student details management, classroom and lab tracking, event management, and more.
-Implemented data storage and retrieval using MySQL and ensured user-friendly interactions with AWT, and Swing.
+A robust student management system with functionalities including student details management, classroom and lab tracking, event management, and more.
+Implements data storage and retrieval using MySQL and ensures user-friendly interactions with AWT and Swing.